aravind-ramaswami/arr229/lab6.md

 ![image](https://github.com/user-attachments/assets/4073f73f-609b-4a52-a1d4-0544f290199c)

-In this case, the target is a specific yaw value, which is a rotation about the z-axis given how I set up my IMU data.
+In this case, the target is a specific yaw value, which is a rotation about the z-axis, given how I set up my IMU data.
 Similar to the last lab, I decided to implement a full PID controller to maximize the performance and give myself an extra challenge.

 I followed the advice given by Stephan Wagner and used the DMP to calculate the yaw values.
 The DMP gives a noise-resistant, bias-correcting measurement of the orientation of the IMU.
 Its sampling rate is also very high, ensuring a good controller performance.
 I followed the setup instructions described by Stephan to set up my DMP.
 I modified the files according to the Artemis Lab 6 DMP example script to enable the DMP and set up the following visualization.